 How the lymphatic system works

 Think of a canal or a drainage system.
-The drainage needs to be hooked up or directly linked to the source that needs to be drained.
+The drainage needs to be hooked up or directly linked to the source that must be drained.

 It’s the same with the lymphatic system, which works like a “drain” for impurities and pathogens in the body.
 To achieve this, lymph nodes and lymph vessels are connected to glands, the kidneys, liver, and blood vessels— all parts of the body contain impurities or pathogens, which the lymph can then “drain” away.